 How to Track Your Rankings (Pay Attention to These 3 KPIs!)

-You can build backlinks and drive traffic to your website until you’re blue in the face, but if you don’t track your progress and the results of those actions… then, well, it’s hard to know if all that hard work has been worth it.
+You can build real estate backlinks and drive traffic to your website until you’re blue in the face, but if you don’t track your progress and the results of those actions… then, well, it’s hard to know if all that hard work has been worth it.

 So here are the primary KPIs you’ll want to pay attention to and exactly how you can track those KPIs…

-- Target Keyword Rankings — When we’re talking about SEO, this is the very first thing you should pay attention to.
-Is the page you created ranking for the phrase that you want it to rank for?
+- Target Keyword Rankings — When we’re talking about SEO, this is the first thing you should pay attention to.
+Is the page you created ranking for the phrase you want it to rank for?
 Is it fluctuating up or down the rankings?
 As a Carrot member, you get access to our easy-to-use keyword ranking tracker that will alert you to any recent fluctuations in position.

 - Page Traffic Volume — Page traffic is an important element of SEO progress because 1) more traffic typically means better rankings and 2) well… more traffic is a great thing for lead generation.
 The easiest way to watch website traffic as a Carrot member is right inside the “Stats” tab of your dashboard…